sdthomas91/n-g-spmu/README.md

 ## Testing

+A separate Markdown document has been added to showcase code/UI/UX testing throughout and can be found [here] (https://github.com/sdthomas91/ng-spmu-milestone/blob/main/TESTING.md)

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)